eCommerce: Indonesia

 Indonesia's high online spending percentage stems from multiple factors.
 The country's rapid digital transformation, fueled by widespread internet access via mobile phones, has driven a shift towards online shopping.
 With the fourth-largest global population, Indonesia's growing internet penetration naturally increases online transactions.

-Indonesia’s eCommerce Penetration Rate Continues Growing
+Indonesia’s eCommerce Penetration Rate Grows

 In general, there is a high probability of a positive correlation between Internet penetration and eCommerce penetration rate.
 As more people gain internet access and develop digital literacy, the customer base for eCommerce grows, potentially increasing the country's penetration rate.